Macrometacorp/docs/docs/wu-runbook/solutions/vdi/tips.md

 1. Type **chrome://settings/performance** in the Chrome address bar
 2. Enable **"Memory Saver,"** which suspends inactive tabs.
 This memory saver offers three savings levels, with the maximum level labeling tabs inactive after a shorter period.

+## Disable background processes

+Processes running in the background can slow processing speed and negatively impact the performance of your VDI browser.
+To disable this:

+1. Type **chrome://settings/system** in the address bar
+1. Disable **"Continue running background apps when Google Chrome is closed"**